google/WebFundamentals/src/content/en/fundamentals/media/manipulating/applications.md

-[Shaka Packager](https://github.com/google/shaka-packager) is a free media packaging SDK for creating DASH/HLS packager applications with common encryption support, Widevine DRM support, live, and video-on-demand.
-Despite what it says on the packaging, this utility for more than C++ developers.
+[Shaka Packager](https://github.com/google/shaka-packager) is a free media packaging SDK for creating DASH/HLS packager applications with common encryption support, Widevine DRM support, live video, and video-on-demand.
+Despite what it says on the packaging, this utility is for more than C++ developers.
 It can be used as both a library for building media software and as a command-line utility for preparing media files for playback.
 It's the later capacity that interestests me here.
-In fact, for web media creators, it's the only way to do some tasks without spending money on expensive commercial applications.
+In fact, for web media creators, Shaka Packager is the only way to do some tasks without spending money on expensive commercial applications.

 Here's the basic pattern for a Shaka Packager command line.